-he strength of grip is a significant factor for the success or failure of a lift.
+The strength of grip is a significant factor for the success or failure of a lift.
 While training pulling straps are used to spare the grip and relive the forearms.

-The index finger and the middle finger fix the front part of the thumb. at the beginning the hook grip is pretty uncomfortable and painful, but for weightlifting necessary.
+The index finger and the middle finger fix the front part of the thumb.
+At the beginning the hook grip is pretty uncomfortable and painful, but for weightlifting necessary.
 For the competition exercises, snatch and clean and jerk, it should be used at any time.
 By the time you get used to it and the thumb gets pain resistant and more flexible.
 While snatching or after the clean, the hook grip opens up.
 That happens mostly automatic and unconscious.
 Before the jerk, the hook grip should be replaced with a regular grip, which gives the wrist the possibility to bend as needed.

 The hook grip strains the thumb a lot and the fluting of the bar can lead to calluses and blisters.
 To protect the skin, a tape can be used.